-LESLIE: Jason in Delaware is on the line and needs some help with an electrical update at their money pit.
+LESLIE: Jason in Delaware wants to upgrade electric for an old house and needs some help with an electrical update at their money pit.
 Tell us what’s going on.

 JASON: Hi.
 Well, let’s see.
 We bought an older home: probably like 1940, 1950.
 It’s a great home.
 No doubt about it.
 We thought we were going to have a bunch of problems: we thought we were going to have to replace the roof, we thought we were going to have to replace the foundation.
 But it’s pretty much like somebody built the house and never really lived in it.

 TOM: I think we’re getting to a “but.”
 Everything’s great but what’s happening?

 JASON: But the breaker box is outdated.
 And the total cost of replacing that – hiring a certified and professional contractor and everyone – the electrician to do it – is going to cost us around $5,000.

 TOM: Alright.
 Why do you say it’s outdated?
 What’s wrong with it?

 JASON: And you can’t run more than two air conditioners in the house at one time.

 TOM: Take a breath.
 I’ve got great news for you, alright?